Abdul Qadir Hakimuddin

 Syedi Abdul Qadir Hakimuddin (1665-1730 AD) was a Dawoodi Bohra saint.
 He is buried in Burhanpur, India.
 His tomb complex 'Dargah-e-Hakimi' includes mosques, gardens, and visitor accommodations.

 Early life

 He was born in the period of 34th Dai Syedna Badruddin Bin Mulla Raj on the 14th of Jamadil Awwal 1077 H (1665 AD).

-His father Syedi Bava Mulla Khan visited the 35th Dai Syedna Abdul Taiyeb Zakiuddin in Ahmedabad and presented Saiyedi Abdul Qadir Hakimuddin in Khumus (one fifth of earnings to be presented in the name of god as Mulla Khan was having five sons) on the Dai's request.
-Syedna Safiuddin, son of Syedna Abdul Tayyib Zakiuddin, took responsibility for his education.
+His father Syedi Bava Mulla Khan visited the 35th Dai Syedna Abdul Taiyeb Zakiuddin in Ahmedabad and presented Syedi Abdul Qadir Hakimuddin in Khumus (one fifth of earnings to be presented in the name of god as Mulla Khan was having five sons) on the Dai's request.